dcostea/Apex.AgenticEntityExtractor/Apex.AgenticEntityExtractor/Data/Instructions/ValidationAgent.md

 5. Confirm the diagram uses correct Mermaid JS `graph TB` syntax.
 6. Nodes must follow format: `id[type: Name]` (e.g., `e2[person: Jon Doe]`)
 7. Edges must follow format: `id1 -->|relationship_type| id2`
+8. Relationship direction matters: A->R->B is NOT the same as B->R->A. Respect the semantic direction defined in the ontology.
-8. Decide if the diagram passes validation or requires corrections.
+9. Decide if the diagram passes validation or requires corrections.

 ## CONSTRAINTS
 - NEVER suggest corrections to the entities and relationships lists.
 Only validate the Mermaid JS diagram.